Looking for the best place to buy jewelry online?

 2. James Allen

-James Allen comes in at #1 a lot on our lists due to their cheapest diamond prices and transparency.
+James Allen comes in at #1 a lot on our retailers lists due to their cheapest diamond prices, low markups and transparency.
 But today, they ride shotgun at #2.
-The reason why they take this place is because of their fine jewelry collection options.
-They've got great options in bridal jewelry, but fashion jewelry, not so much.
+The reason why they take this place is because they are the perfect place if you shop for fine jewelry collection options.
+They're one of the best places for bridal jewelry, but fashion rings and other fashion jewelry, not so much.

-They have many high quality options at affordable prices below $500.
+They have many high quality options at affordable, budget friendly prices below $500.
 The bridal options allow you to pick your own diamond for your engagement ring.

-Using their Build Your Own system, you can also customize your own diamond pendant or diamond stud earrings.
+Using their Build Your Own system, you also have the pleasure to customize your own diamond pendant or diamond stud earrings.
 Diamonds not your thing?
 No worries.
-You can choose colored gemstones (like the best emeralds) and even fancy-colored diamonds as an alternative loose center stone.
+You can shop for colored gemstones (like the best emeralds) and even fancy-colored diamonds as an alternative loose center stone.

 They also have a section of various fine jewelry like gold hoops and bangles, but I think the customization and transparency of gemstones is where James Allen really shines.
 Very few retailers online will let you look at a colored center stone up close and personal.